thma/lambda-ski/kiselyov.md

 - the compilers `compileBracket`, `compileEta` and `compileBulk` from the previous section
 - the function factorial, fibonacci, ackermann and tak from the previous section
-- the execution backenda Graph Reduction Engine and the native Haskell functions implementaion from my previous post
+- the execution backenda Graph Reduction Engine and the native Haskell functions implementaion from my previous post.
+I have not implemented the Bulk combinators in the graph reduction engine.
+So I am only testing this backend only with the `compileBracket` and `compileEta` compilers.

+So lets start with an overview of the results for the Graph Reduction Backend.

 ##